vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 A smart plug with power consumption metrics can be useful to detect the state of the machine.
 You don't use the on/off functionality in that case.
 This can be used for washing machines, dryers, dishwashers, ovens, etc.

-I use the Zigbee BlitzWolf SHP-13 or SHP-15 which has also power consumption measurement, a physic button to switch the state and can handle 3680 W and 16A which is enough for washing machines and dryers.
+I use the Zigbee BlitzWolf SHP-13 or SHP-15 which has also power consumption measurement, a physic button to switch the state and can handle 3680 W and 16 A which is enough for washing machines and dryers.
 It took me a while before I got the correct one for this purpose, and now it runs for years without issues.
 If you buy one which has a lower wattage, your socket constantly stops working; then you know you need one with a higher wattage!

 {{imgBasket}}<a href="https://www.banggood.com/BlitzWolf-BW-SHP13-ZigBee3_0-Smart-Socket-16A-EU-Plug-Electricity-Metering-APP-Remote-Controller-Timer-Work-with-Amazon-Alexa-Google-Home-p-2000907.html?warehouse=CN&ID=0&p=IF081412102025201707&custlinkid=3954741" target="_blank">Zigbee smart power socket with power measurement - BlitzWolf SHP-13 (Banggood)</a>

+{{imgBasket}}<a href=" https://s.click.aliexpress.com/e/_m0qPURC" target="_blank">Zigbee smart power socket with power measurement - BlitzWolf SHP-15 (Aliexpress)</a>

 ---